When Does Confidence-Based Cascade Deferral Suffice?: Optimal Deferral Rules for Cascades

 \begin{proposition} Let $\eta_{y'}(x)\defEq\Pr(y'|x)$.
 Then, the Bayes-optimal deferral rule for the risk in (\ref{eq:oracle_risk_k2}) is:

 \end{proposition}

-Proof can be found in \Cref{sec:proof}.
+(Proof in \Cref{sec:proof}.)
 Note that for a classifier $h$, $\eta_{h(x)}(x)=\Pr(y=h(x)|x)$ i.e., the probability that $h$ gives a correct prediction for $x$.
 Observe that the randomness here reflects the inherent stochasticity of the labels $y$ for an input $x$, i.e., the aleatoric uncertainty~\citep{Hullermeier:2021}.

-We note that it is common to choose the deferral cost $c$ such that $\Pr( {r}( x ) = 1 ) = \tau$ for fixed deferral rate $\tau \in [ 0, 1 ]$.
-By varying $c$, one obtains a \emph{deferral curve} quantifying the trade-off between accuracy and deferral.
-For the purposes of this curve, the key quantity is $\eta_{h^{(2)}(x)}(x)-\eta_{h^{(1)}(x)}(x)$, i.e., the \emph{difference in the probability of correct prediction under each classifier}.
+For the purposes of evaluating the deferral curve, the key quantity is $\eta_{h^{(2)}(x)}(x)-\eta_{h^{(1)}(x)}(x)$, i.e., the \emph{difference in the probability of correct prediction under each classifier}.
 This is intuitive: it is optimal to defer to $h^{(2)}$ if the expected reduction in misclassification error exceeds the cost of invoking $h^{(2)}$.

 The Bayes-optimal deferral rule in~\eqref{eq:optimal_rule} is a theoretical construct, which relies on knowledge of the true posterior probability $\eta$.
 In practice, one is likely to use an approximation to this rule.
 To quantify the effect of such an approximation, we may consider the \emph{excess risk} or \emph{regret} of an arbitrary deferral rule $r$ over $r^*$.
 We have the following.